Published in Marketing and Strategy Terms by MBA Skool Team

 Available market is defined as the number of people who are both willing and capable of buying a particular product or service in a particular market.
-In some cases it also includes the access to markets for these buyers.
+In some cases available market also includes the access to markets for these buyers.
 This metric is used to measure the potential of a market.

+The companies use this metric to concentrate their marketing and advertising in these areas.
+They also determine the places for putting up advertisements and the retail shops where they will stock their product so as attract these potential customers.
 Companies also use this metric to calculate the effect on the potential market with the increase or decrease in price as the size of the available market will be affected accordingly.
 If the price is decreased then some portion of the market which was earlier willing but not capable to buy the product will now be qualified as available.

 The below flow illustrates the complete market definition.